 - The candle that has received the holy light must enter our homes lit to bless it, and after making the sign of the cross, we extinguish it by the upper threshold of the front door.

-The resurrection of the Lord signifies above all the victory of Jesus Christ over death.
-It is indeed, the greatest feast of Christianity, a feast of full joy, divine light, and of the soul.
-Also, the atmosphere of the Resurrection night, the peace and warmth emanating from this moment, the reunion of families, and everyone’s participation in the Resurrection celebration, all this is impressive and truly moving.
+The resurrection of the Lord signifies, above all, the victory of Jesus Christ over death.
+It is the most sumptuous feast of Christianity, a feast of complete joy, divine light, and the soul.
+Also, the atmosphere of the Resurrection night, the peace and warmth emanating from this moment, the reunion of families, and everyone’s participation in the Resurrection celebration are all impressive and genuinely moving.

-Thank you very much for reading our article and being a part of this story with us, I hope you found answers to your questions.
-I suggest you play the following quiz to test all your biblical information about His resurrection.
+Also, thank you very much for reading our article and being a part of this story with us; I hope you found answers to your questions.
+Please play the following quiz to test all your biblical information about His resurrection.
 May God keep you safe!

 A quiz about the life of the Risen Son of God